Jerms-AI/explosion-lora-project/README.md

 # 💣 Explosion LORA Project

-This repo documents a hands-on journey into training a custom LoRA (Low-Rank Adaptation) for explosions, using ComfyUI with SDXL and Flux models, plus custom enhancement nodes built from scratch.
+This repo documents a hands-on journey into training a custom LoRA (Low-Rank Adaptation) for explosions, using ComfyUI with a **creatively merged SDXL model** and Flux models, plus custom enhancement nodes built from scratch.

 ---